mpanighetti/install-or-defer/README.md

 # Install or Defer Critical Apple Updates

-This framework will prompt users of Jamf-managed Macs to install Apple software updates when specific updates that the IT department has deemed "critical" are available.
-Users will have the option to __Restart Now__ or __Defer__.
-After a specified amount of time, the Mac will be forced to restart and install the updates.
+This framework will prompt users of Jamf Pro-managed Macs to install Apple software updates when specific updates that the IT department has deemed "critical" are available.
+Users will have the option to __Run Updates__ or __Defer__.
+After a specified amount of time, the Mac will be forced to install the updates, then restart automatically if any updates require it.

 ![Install or defer prompt](img/install-or-defer-fullscreen.png)

-This workflow is most useful for updates that require a restart and include important security-related patches (e.g. Security Update 2018-004 Sierra, macOS High Sierra 10.13.6.)
+This workflow is most useful for updates that require a restart and include important security-related patches (e.g. Security Update 2018-003 High Sierra, macOS Mojave 10.14.2.), but also applies to critical security updates that don't require a restart (e.g. Safari 12.0.2).

-This framework is distributed in the form of a [munkipkg](https://github.com/munki/munki-pkg) project, which allows easy creation of a new pkg when changes are made to the script or to the LaunchDaemon that runs it.
-(Despite the name, packages generated with munkipkg don't require Munki; they work great with Jamf Pro.)
+This framework is distributed in the form of a [munkipkg](https://github.com/munki/munki-pkg) project, which allows easy creation of a new installer ppackage when changes are made to the script or to the LaunchDaemon that runs it (despite the name, packages generated with munkipkg don't require Munki; they work great with Jamf Pro).
 See the [Installer Creation](#installer-creation) section below for specific steps on creating the installer for this framework.

 ## Requirements and assumptions

 Here's what needs to be in place in order to use this framework:

-- This framework has been tested only on __OS X 10.8 through 10.14__, but will most likely work on 10.7+.
+- The current version of this framework has been tested only on __macOS 10.12 through 10.14__, but will most likely work on 10.8+ (note that any changes to install-or-defer will likely not be tested thoroughly in versions of macOS which no longer receive security updates from Apple, but older versions should continue to function normally in those environments).
-- Target Macs must be __enrolled in the JSS__ and have the `jamfHelper` binary installed.
+- Target Macs must be __enrolled in Jamf Pro__ and have the `jamfHelper` binary installed.
-- A __company logo__ graphic file must already exist in a "stash" on each Mac (if no logo is provided, the App Store icon will be used).
+- We're assuming that __an automatic restart is desired when updates require it__.
-- We're assuming all the desired updates will __require a restart__ (if updates don't require a restart, they can be installed without user interaction, making this workflow unnecessary).
+- Optional: A __company logo__ graphic file in a "stash" on each Mac (if no logo is provided, the App Store icon will be used).
 - Optional but recommended: A __Mac with Content Caching service active__ at all major office locations.
 This will conserve network bandwidth and improve the download speed of updates.